lime-green/remote-docker-aws/README.md

    boots, it will start up docker and resume where it left off from the day before.

 1. Develop and code!
-All services should be accessible and usable as usual as long as you are running `remote-docker tunnel` and are forwarding the ports you need
+All services should be accessible and usable as usual as long as you are running `remote-docker-aws tunnel` and are forwarding the ports you need

 1. When you're done for the day don't forget to stop the instance to save money:
     ```bash
-    remote-docker stop
+    remote-docker-aws stop
     ```

 ## Config File